siddarthkrishna10/Football_Transfers/README.md

 Only a few footballers live up to their price tag.
 Players like Cristiano Ronaldo, Zinedine Zidane, and most recently Virgil Van Dijk are some of the best examples of players worth the extra money.

 I don't see a straightforward solution to this problem.
-Yes...football associations across the globe do have spending caps and regualtions to battle this, but none of them seem to be working as every transfer window we witness a big-money transfer that makes no sense at all.
+Yes...football associations across the globe do have spending caps and regulations to battle this, but none of them seems to be working as every transfer window we witness a big-money transfer that makes no sense at all.

-Till the day football clubs stop paying way above the market value for players and pay for what they're worth and what what they could bring to the club, instead of paying for hype and attention, it'll only become worse.
-But my pessimestic side says that it's never going to happen.
+Till the day football clubs stop paying way above the market value for players and pay for what they're worth and what they could bring to the club, instead of paying for hype and attention, it'll only become worse.
+But my pessimistic side says that it's never going to happen.

 # Part II